-No matter how hard Russ (Timothy Hutton) tries or how ingratiating he is, there’s roadblock after roadblock to his attempts to make up for his mistakes.
+No matter how hard Russ (Timothy Hutton) tries or how ingratiating he is in American Crime Episode 8, there’s roadblock after roadblock to his attempts to make up for his mistakes.
 Although American Crime is in search of the person who killed Matt and injured Gwen, Russ acts like a criminal.
 He’s not a suspect, of course.
 And, even though he isn’t literally a criminal, his family treats him like one.
 He feels like one.
 Guilt can ruin a life.

 No one can forgive him.
 Let alone Russ himself.
 Russ was a gambler.
 He also was convicted of a felony 20-years ago and served time.
 He’s been trying for years to make it up to his boys, show them he cares, have contact with them, a relationship; but it’s “too little too late.”
 That’s the message he gets from Mark, his younger son.

 Russ’s pretty discouraged and beaten down so he doesn’t look very sure of himself in any of his interactions.
 In fact, he looks downright nervous and guilty all the time.
 He may have been guilty of leaving his family years ago, but there’s something more going on that’s motivating his insecure behavior.

 Unable To Look Anyone In The Eyes

 I was listening to the Melissa Harris-Perry show on MSNBC this morning and the discussion turned to the “Biking While Black” situation recently in Tampa.
 One panelist astutely pointed out that: “if a black man is made to feel afraid, of course, he’s going to avert his eyes.
 That doesn’t mean he’s a criminal.”